After Submission

 Publication

-The journal is usually published in the first week of each issue month: March, June, September, and December.
-Journals and disciplinary collections in the archives are accessible to subscribers.
-Authors are provided with digital copies of their published essays to facilitate scholarly sharing and verify publication, yet they are not assigned a DOI.
-The official author’s copy issued by the journal is characterized by distinct front and back covers to deter tampering.
+The journal is published in the first week of each issue month: March, June, September, and December.
+Authors receive digital copies of their published essays to facilitate scholarly sharing and verify publication, though works are not assigned a DOI.
+The official author’s copy issued by the journal features distinct front and back covers to deter tampering.

 For Further Information